HeardLibrary/digital-scholarship/host/docker.md

 Here are some of the most important Docker commands:

 ```
-# to pull an image from Docker Hub, where "repo" is the repository namd and "image" is the name of the image:
+# to pull an image from Docker Hub; "repo" is the repository name and "image" is the image name:
 docker pull repo/image

 # to run the container named "image" from the "repo" repository, version 2.1.5: